Occupational Exposure

 Were electricians exposed to asbestos?

 Yes.
-Electricians faced significant asbestos exposure from four primary sources: wire and cable insulation manufactured before 1980, electrical panel components including arc chutes and bus bar insulation, conduit and raceway materials containing asbestos cement, and general construction site exposure from working alongside other trades disturbing asbestos materials.
-The International Brotherhood of Electrical Workers (IBEW) has documented widespread asbestos exposure among members.
+Electricians faced significant exposure from four primary sources: wire and cable insulation manufactured before 1980, electrical panel components including arc chutes and bus bar insulation, conduit and raceway materials containing the mineral, and general construction site exposure from working alongside other trades disturbing ACM.
+[3] The International Brotherhood of Electrical Workers (IBEW) [13] has documented widespread contact with the fiber among members.
+[5]

 What electrical products contained asbestos?

-Asbestos was used in wire insulation, electrical tape, electrical panels and breaker boxes, arc chutes (flash guards), bus bar insulation, conduit cement, junction box gaskets, switchgear insulation, motor winding insulation, and heat-resistant wiring cloth.
-Products installed between the 1940s and 1980 are most likely to contain asbestos.
+The mineral was used in wire insulation, electrical tape, panels and breaker boxes, arc chutes (flash guards), bus bar insulation, conduit cement, junction box gaskets, switchgear insulation, motor winding insulation, and heat-resistant wiring cloth.
+[8] Products installed between the 1940s and 1980 are most likely to contain the substance.
+[4]

 Can electricians file mesothelioma lawsuits?